Theglxry/Theglxry/README.md

 # 💫 About Me:
 🔭Hello, and welcome to my GitHub profile!
-My name is Abdul Khalid, and I am a self-taught front-end developer with a passion for creating engaging and user-friendly web applications.
+My name is Gloria, and I am a self-taught front-end developer with a passion for creating engaging and user-friendly web applications.

 ## 🌐 Socials: